Bubble Sort Program in Python

 Bubble Sort

-Bubble Sort is a sorting algorithm which sorts the given list of items in an order.
+Bubble Sort is a sorting algorithm that sorts the given list of items in a specific order.

-Bubble Sort gets its name because smaller elements “bubble” to the top of the list while larger elements “sink” to the bottom.
-Just like a bubble in water.
+Bubble Sort gets its name because smaller elements 'bubble' to the top of the list, while larger elements 'sink' to the bottom, similar to the behavior of bubbles in water.

 Bubble Sort Algorithm

-The algorithm for Bubble sort is given below.
+The algorithm for Bubble Sort is as follows:

-6. After the first pass, the largest element will have “bubbled up” to the last position.
+- After the first pass, the largest element will have 'bubbled up' to the last position.

-7. Repeat the process for the remaining unsorted portion of the list (excluding the last element that’s already in its correct place).
+- Repeat the process for the remaining unsorted portion of the list (excluding the last element that's already in its correct position).

 Python Program for Bubble Sort